 I’ve also seen the bugs on cucumber plants and other curcubits such as melons.

 The adult squash bugs measure about 5/8 inch long and about 1/3 inch across.
 Their color varies from dark brown to dark gray.
+The back of the body is flat.

 The key to the control of squash bugs is to interrupt their life cycle since they have just one generation each year.

-Tips to Control Squash bugs
+Tips to control squash bugs

 Looking for tips on how to kill squash bugs in your garden?
 The first thing to remember is that treatment seems to work best if it takes place when the plants are young and also when they are flowering.

-Early detection of squash bug nymphs is very important.
+Early detection of squash bug nymphs is very important .
 One you have a big infestation of adults, they can be very difficult to kill.

 Here are some ways to try and eliminate squash bugs infestations and some ideas for organic squash bug control:

-Garden Cleanliness helps with squash bug control
+Garden cleanliness helps with squash bug control

 The adult bugs are attracted by garden refuse.
 Remove vines, leaves and plant debris in the late fall and destroy them.